kelseylogan/Project07-QA/README.md

 *       Check the response status code.
 *       Check that the response body returns the expected data.
 * POST
+*       Check the response status code.
+*       Check that the response body returns the expected data.
+*       Using apiDocs or Swagger, determine what input is needed to run the selected POST request, and include it at the beginning of the test suite using const requestBody = {}
 * PUT
+*       Check the response status code.
+*       Check that the response body returns the expected data.
+*       Using apiDocs or Swagger, determine what input is needed to run the selected POST request, and include it at the beginning of the test suite using const requestBody = {}
 * DELETE
+*       Check the response status code.
+*       Check that the response body returns the expected data.
+*       Use the grocery order number created in the PUT test in the DELETE test.
+*       There is a known bug with the DELETE request, as the server does not recognize an already existing order number to delete.